56dot1/MIni_project/README.md

 # Mini_project01_crawling

 In this project, you will learn how to use Selenium (Python) to control a WebDriver.
+You are asked to implement mini_project_1.py using selenium_demo.py as a reference.

 # Your tasks

 ### CDS Shop: http://10.113.178.219